 - Spouse and child support payments

 - Investment returns (in the form of interest and/or dividends)

 - Rental income (if you rent out a property).

-Expenses can be and are being categorized in different ways, depending on who assesses them and for what purpose.
-Paul and I manage our day-to-day finances by grouping our expenses as follows (in alphabetical order):
+Expenses can be categorised in different ways, depending on who assesses them and for what purpose.
+We manage our day-to-day finances by grouping our expenses as follows (in alphabetical order):